ironhack-labs/lab-javascript-basic-algorithms/README.md

   <summary>Why is my function returning the last element of the array instead of the longest one?</summary>
   <br>

   Your function might not be correctly checking for the longest element in the array.
-In other words, there may be an issue with the logic of the conditional statements in the function, or with the comparison being used in the conditionals.
+In other words, there may be an issue with the logic of the conditional statements in the function or with the comparison being used in the conditionals.

   To fix this issue, you should check the logic of the conditional statements in the function.